tvaltn/dtsoar/README.md

 3. Click on the plus sign, and import dashboard.json.

 ## Configuring Test Bed

-The test bed has 4 programs that run on it.
+The test bed has 4 programs that run on it:

 1. Mininet
 2. Ryu SDN Controller